George Smith (soccer): Club career

 Smith played for a number of clubs in the Sydney and Wollongong areas including Corrimal, where he was the NSW top goalscorer for the 1932 season with 44 goals and St George up to 1936 where he scored 25 goals in 1933 and 51 goals in 1935.
 He then played for Granville and Leichhardt-Annandale.
 Throughout his career, Smith scored a total of 651 goals.

 Granville-Clyde

 Before the start of the 1936 NSW football, Smith signed for Granville-Clyde.

 Metters

 On 17 March 1938, Smith joined Metters.
 In May 1939, Smith refused to play with Metters after the team was relegated to the reserve grade, he said that if he was not good enough to play in the first-grade he would rather watch the games.
 He was dropped from Metters to seek a new club to join.
 He received offers from two clubs Leichhardt-Annandale and Woonona-Bulli to seek his transfer.

+Wollongong

+Saturday 21 June 1941, Smith made his transfer to Wollongong for £20 and on the same day he played against his former team St George.
+He announced his arrival in some style as he scored 6 goals to beat St George 10–0.